courselabs/kubernetes/labs/ingress/README.md

 - [whoami.yaml](specs/whoami/whoami.yaml) - Deployment and ClusterIP Service for the app, nothing ingress-specific
 - [whoami/ingress.yaml](specs/whoami/ingress.yaml) - Ingress which routes traffic with the host domain `whoami.local` to the ClusterIP Service

-📋 Deploy the app and check the Ingress rules.
+📋 Deploy the app in `labs/ingress/specs/whoami` and check the Ingress rules.

 <details>
   <summary>Not sure how?</summary>